duongnd12102003/AutoCar-LaneKeeping/README.md

 * **Driving direction:** Current decision (Straight / Turn Left / Turn Right).
 * **FPS:** System processing speed (Frames Per Second).
 * **Selected lane reference points:** Visual debug points used for geometry estimation.

+## 13. Acknowledgement

+This project was developed as a graduation thesis for the **Bachelor of Artificial Intelligence** program at **FPT University**.

+We would like to express our sincere gratitude to:

+* **Mr. Khuat Duc Anh (AnhKD3):** Our mentor, for his dedicated guidance, technical insights, and continuous support throughout the development process.
+* **The "AutoCar-Kit" Team (Previous Cohort):** Specifically the authors of the [ACE_v2.3 repository](https://github.com/nohope-n3/ACE_v2.3.git), for open-sourcing their hardware platform and base firmware, which served as the foundation for this project.
+* **FPT University:** For providing the academic environment and laboratory resources necessary to complete this research.

+---